 The minimum offer is A*AA at A-level, or 7 7 6 (42+ overall) from Higher Level subjects in the IB.
 For other qualifications, please see the University entrance requirements page.

 History A level/IB Higher Level or equivalent.
-For French, German and Spanish, all applicants must be studying their chosen language at A-level/IB Higher Level or equivalent.
+If applying to study French, the applicant must be studying the language at A level or equivalent.

 If you are applying to study a language from scratch, a history of language learning is very useful.
-Additionally, you may find History and other essay-based subjects to be good preparation.
+Additionally, you may find other essay-based subjects to be good preparation.

 Written work required to apply